zk00006/OpenTLD/README.md

 and a windows installer file here: http://dl.dropbox.com/u/8715460/tld.zip

-If you have a webcam attached to your PC, you can simply execute tld (on Ubuntu) or tld.exe (on Windows) in order to try it out.
+If you have a webcam attached to your PC, you can simply execute opentld (on Ubuntu) or opentld.exe (on Windows) in order to try it out.
 For other configuration options, please see below.

  Usage